b3r3nd/berendbotje/README.md

 ## Fun commands
 A few fun commands you can use!

-Use the `set` command for it, setting names will be preloaded for you to pick from using the slash commands.

 * **urb** `search_term` - Searches on urban dictionary
 * **8ball** `question` - Ask a question to the 8ball